Escape-Technologies/graphql-security-academy/packages/lessons/broken-function-level-authorization/README.md

 authors: ['escape']
 ---

-This lesson is about properly setting up function-level authorization in GraphQL with Apollo.
-The server code is given, with authentication developed following [Apollo's recommandations](https://www.apollographql.com/docs/apollo-server/security/authentication/).
+This lesson is about [properly setting up](https://escape.tech/blog/authentication-authorization-access-control/#access-control-best-practices-to-secure-your-graphql-api) function-level authorization in GraphQL with Apollo.
+The server code is given, with authentication developed following [Apollo's recommendations](https://www.apollographql.com/docs/apollo-server/security/authentication/).
 Small oversights have made **the authorization mechanism vulnerable**.
 Our goal is to exploit it and then fix it.

 ## The vulnerable server